alx5246/remoteIntrepTutorial/src/full_test/README.txt

 2) Finally got the SEPERATE EVALUTE METHOD to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables())

-3) Major time savings by NOT pinning variables to CPU!
+3) Minor time savings by NOT pinning variables to CPU!
     In teh "cifar10.py" example, the authors pinned the network variables to the CPU.. so I did the same.
 However, when I pinned these to the GPU, things went a bit FASTER!.
 But I have still have issues, like much blank time in my time-line